Adapting to the Metagame in Hearthstone

 Combo decks are typically at their best in slower metas, just like control decks.
 As combo decks tend to kill in a single turn long before control decks are capable of taking over with their late-game cards, combo decks are often considered to be the natural enemy of control decks.

-Fortunately for control players, there are very few combo decks which can't be disrupted by a few well-placed tech cards.
+Fortunately for control players, there are very few combo decks which cannot be disrupted by a few well-placed tech cards.
 There are no "one size fits all" solutions to beating combo decks, as each combo deck functions differently from others, but there will almost always be one or more axes that you can attack a combo player on.
 As combo decks rely on assembling a specific combination of cards to win, the best way for control decks to attack them is to find a way to remove a vital piece of their combo from the game entirely.

 Many combo decks must assemble a specific combination of minions in a single turn, such as the Quest Mage deck.
 Against decks like this, Dirty Rat can expose one of their critical combo pieces to your removal spells, forever neutralizing the combo deck's ability to combo-kill.